Davey-M/Davey-M/README.md

 ### Hello, I'm @Davey-M

-I am an aspiring web developer currently learning JavaScript.
+I am an aspiring web developer currently in school at Prime Digital Academy.

 I'm interested in web development because I enjoy graphic design and love the challenge that programming offers.<br>
 I would like to make beautifull websites with practical applications in the real world.